Knowing the differences between IVF and IUI can help parents to choose the right infertility treatments.

 IUI is a treatment where the sperm from the male partner is directly injected into the uterus of the female during ovulation, minimizing the sperm’s journey to the egg.

-If 3 and more rounds of IUI are done with no success, the next step is to opt for IVF cycles.
+If 3 or more rounds of IUI are done with no success, the next step is to opt for IVF cycles.

 Most couples these days choose IVF over IUI.
 Infertility treatment is decided by the doctor and the agency based on many factors.
 So, the factors when you should first consider IVF are –